azizka/speciesgeocodeR/Readme.md

 # More
 Other versions of speciesgeocodeR include:
 1. A web interface that allows the analysis of data online: https://portal.bils.se/speciesgeocoder/tool
-2. A equivalent python package written by Mats T\"opel https://github.com/mtop/speciesgeocoder
+2. A equivalent python package written by Mats Töpel https://github.com/mtop/speciesgeocoder

 # Citation
 Töpel M, Zizka A, Calió MF, Scharn R, Silvestro D, Antonelli A (2016) SpeciesGeoCoder: Fast Categorisation of Species Occurrences for Analyses of Biodiversity, Biogeography, Ecology and Evolution.
 Systematic Biology.